johndrwood/fitcoin/README.md

 #### Parameters
 - sendingWallet
-  - The sending wallet's address or wallet object.
+  - The sending wallet's wallet object.
 - amount
   - `String` for the number of tokens to send.
 Sent in "drops" of XRP, where 1,000,000 drops equals 1 XRP.
 - receivingWallet